saturncloud/examples/examples/examples-r/README.md

 # Start Using R in Saturn Cloud
 ## Welcome to Saturn Cloud!

-This project gives you an environment ready for conducting data science in R in Jupyter.
+This resource gives you an environment ready for conducting data science in R in Jupyter.
 Open a new notebook and select the R kernel to begin.

 The following packages and all of their `Imports`, `Depends`, and `LinkingTo` dependencies are included in the image.